dixsonhuie/initialloadexample/stateful-with-db/README.md

+## Requirements

+ * Maven
+ * JDK

 ## Getting Started
-This package contains a script (demo-start sh/bat) that automatically builds and deploys GigaSpaces with both a Mirror and a Space.
+This package contains a script (demo-start.sh) that automatically builds and deploys GigaSpaces with both a Mirror and a Space.
 The Space is configured to initially load data from the configured data source, so you can explore the functionality of the GigaSpaces product and build applications on top of it.

-In order to properly run scripts of this blueprint, the contents of this zip file must be extracted under <GigaSpaces home>/bin directory, for example <GigaSpaces home>/bin/stateful-with-db (the contents of the package should be directly underneath, not nested in an additional folder).

-### Prerequisite for running locally
-You must run a GigaSpaces Manager, for example: gs.sh --auto

-### Running demo-start (sh/bat)
+### Running demo-start.sh
 This script does the following:

-1. Runs a local HSQLDB (if the blueprint was not generated from GigaSpaces Ops Manager)
+1. Builds the project.
-2. Starts a container and deploys the Mirror service (Processing Unit).
+2. Starts the service grid.
-3. Starts containers and deploys the Space services (Processing Units).

-Open GigaSpaces Ops Manager to view the deployed services and data.
+3. Deploys the Processing Units (space and mirror).